Yogiji Maharaj: Youth activities

 In his speeches and correspondences, he emphasized engaging youth to develop a spiritual inclination.
 He organized the first meetings for youth during weekly assemblies and initiated the weekly Swaminarayan Satsang Patrika featuring news of Satsang events and an agenda for weekly assemblies.
 This provided a forum for youth to grow spiritually, academically and personally by creating specialized activities suited to their needs.
 Before these efforts, the youths in BAPS normally sat with adults during weekly congregations.
 In 1952, he founded the youth wing (yuvak mandal) to foster activities specific for youth, so that they could understand the spiritual messages catered to their own needs.
 He is remembered for treating youths with respect and affection and was well known for giving a dhabo, (a hearty pat on the back) while giving his blessings.
-He also advocated for camps and seminars promoting academic and personal spiritual growth for youth and arranged for the construction of schools, hostels and '’gurukuls'’ (spiritual academies).
-During Yogiji Maharaj's spiritual tours, young aspirants often decided to join him during their school vacations.
+He also advocated for camps and seminars promoting academic and personal spiritual growth for youth and arranged for the construction of schools, hostels and "gurukuls" (spiritual academies).
+During Yogiji Maharaj's spiritual tours, young aspirants decided to join him during their school vacations.
 These teenagers gave up the comforts of home and householder life to perform service, in line with the lifestyle of the swamis they traveled with.
 One such youth, Vinu Patel, was inspired to join the monastic order, and Yogiji Maharaj ordained him Keshavjivandas Swami in 1961.
 Popularly known as Mahant Swami Maharaj, in 2016, he became the president and guru of the BAPS Swaminarayan Sanstha.